nlawira/india-house-rent-prediction/README.md

 # India's House Prices Prediction

 ## Preface
-This self-initiated project improves on my submitted project for the CB4247 Statistics & Computational Inference to Big Data module at NTU.
+This self-initiated project improves my submitted project for the CB4247 Statistics & Computational Inference to Big Data module at NTU.
 After my initial project was graded, I sought my lecturer's feedback and incorporated it into this version of this project.
-This repository contains my project's code and report (**To be uploaded soon**) and showcases my machine learning, data analysis and pre-processing, Python, and report writing skills.
+This repository contains my project's code and report (**To be uploaded soon**) and showcases my machine learning, data analysis, and pre-processing, Python, and report writing skills.

 ## Project Overview
 This self-initiated project aims to: